 “My favorite part of college is being involved on campus and seeing the difference that one student can make,” said Corondi.
 “Everyone is so motivated here and it’s really amazing what we’re all accomplishing.”

 She is currently a chemistry tutor, a presidential fellow, and the president of DelVal’s student chapter of The Wildlife Society.

-The Presidential Fellows Program is a highly selective leadership development program at the College.
+The Presidential Fellows Program is a highly selective leadership development program at the University.

 “We serve as the face of the student body at events and it gives us great opportunities to network,” said Corondi.
 “The program also helps us shape our leadership skills.
 I love the program.
 I was honored to be inducted.
 It has really opened a lot of doors for me.”

-When the fellows successfully complete the program they get a letter of recommendation from the president of the College.
+When the fellows successfully complete the program they get a letter of recommendation from the president of the University.